Terra

 Go

 Use the go compiler directly instead of using Fedora's Go macros, as this will generate offline dependencies that we do not want to package.
-Alternative, use the _online macro variants:
+Alternatively, use the _online macro variants:

 %prep